Healthcare Management (Minor)

 |PHMS 301||Introduction to the U.S. Healthcare Delivery Systems||3|

 |PHMS 505||Governance and Management of Healthcare Organizations *||3|

 |PHPH 420||Practice of Public Health||3|

 |Minimum Total Hours||18|

-PHMS 605 and PHMS 609 are recommended for students interested in pursuing graduate study in Healthcare Administration.
-Students that receive a grade of B or higher in PHMS 605 and PHMS 609 may be granted a waiver of this coursework in the University of Louisville MSHA program, should they apply and be accepted into that program.
+PHMS 505 and PHMS 509 are held on the Health Sciences Campus and are co-scheduled with the grad credit versions of the courses.
+Students that receive a grade of ‘B’ or higher in PHMS-505 and PHMS-509 may be granted approval to apply these credits towards coursework in the University of Louisville MSHA program, should they apply and be accepted into that program.

 At least three (3) semester hours of the requirements for a minor must be successfully completed while enrolled in the University of Louisville.